Best telescopes for seeing planets in 2024

 The bottom line

-🔎 Celestron Inspire 100AZ refractor telescope: with some nice additional features like a smartphone mount and built-in red light, this telescope is a great way for beginners to start exploring the moon and planets. ★★★★
+🔎 Celestron Inspire 100AZ refractor telescope: With some nice additional features like a smartphone mount and built-in red light, this telescope is a great way for beginners to start exploring the moon and planets. ★★★★

 This telescope offers a neat feature for astrophotography enthusiasts — the lens cap also functions as a smartphone mount, allowing you to capture stunning photos of planets and the night sky with your phone.
 It's a lightweight telescope that we found easy to set up and take down, however, it's worth noting that the optical tube is 26 inches (660mm) long, so it does require a bit of space.

 It may not be the best telescope out there, but we think it's a solid choice for beginners and offers good value for the money, with some fun extra features.
+You can even part it with stargazing app if you want to make things easier to start off with.

 Swipe to scroll horizontally